microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/Android.md

 ```
 ### UI framework styling
 Pass in a `Android ResourceDictionary` to further customize the Android behavior.
 This
-allows you to define roll over behaviors, animations, rounded buttons, etc.  Here is a table of the
+allows you to define rollover behaviors, animations, rounded buttons, and so on.
+Here is a table of the
-style names that are used for each element.
+style names used for each element.

 | Element | Style names used|
 |---|---|